Account Search Logout

 Cassibelanus gathers the four tribal kings, while Aedan’s infiltration of the Roman camp proves disastrous.

-A dining table made of human bones greets him along the brush line.
-Half-skulls sit upon its ribcage top—ghoulish bowls filled with a stew of eyes, ovaries, and testicles.
-Tongues and cocks frame a centerpiece of stacked hands, and upon the top palm is a plucked owl, smoke still curling from its roasted skin.
+Half-skulls sit upon its gruesome ribcage, each ghoulish bowl heavy with a stew of eyes, ovaries, and testicles.
+Cut tongues and cocks frame a centerpiece of stacked hands, where the top palm holds a plucked owl, smoke curling from its roasted skin.

-Segobax, the golden-haired leader of the Segontiaci, takes umbrage at such barbarity; his dead father’s reputation for devouring an enemy’s eyeballs is not worth mentioning.
+Segobax, the golden-haired leader of the Segontiaci, takes umbrage at such barbarity, though his dead father’s reputation for devouring an enemy’s eyeballs rings fresh in everyone’s mind.

-Ostin’s white cloak sits among them, the same one he wore the night he replaced Fintan the Owl with his son.
-All eyes turn to Aedan, whose black gaze lingers on a ravaged young Ancalite.
+Ostin’s white cloak, the same one he wore the night he replaced Fintan the Owl with his son, tops the pile.
+All eyes turn to the new Owl, whose black gaze lingers on a ravaged young Ancalite.

 “Their battle king knows nothing of this.”
-The lanky druid extends a hand toward the dead Ancalite, his bare corpse slung over a fallen tree with Ostin’s walking staff rooted in his torn ass.
+Aedan reaches for the bare corpse slung over a fallen tree.
+His fingers glide over Ostin’s walking staff, rooted deep in the dead Ancalite’s torn ass.
 “This is the work of the Lion,”

 “Honorable he may be, but he’s no taste for women.”
-Aedan touches the bite marks on the dead druid’s buttocks.
+Aedan cannot help but touch the bite marks on the dead druid’s buttocks.
 “Resistance fuels his fires, and no woman resists quite like a man resists,”

-“His appetites are vicious beyond reason,” Segobax pulls a face.
+“His vicious appetites transcend reason.”
+Segobax pulls a face.
 “Perhaps this battle king is ignorant of his underling’s brutality,”

 “Caesar knows the actions of every man he commands.”
-The body’s contusions warm Aedan’s fingers.
-“He allows the Lion to feed his cock, a reward for keeping us from hindering his advance.”
+Fresh contusions warm Aedan’s fingers.
+“He allows the Lion to feed his cock, a reward for keeping us from hindering his legion’s advance,”

 “These bodies are fresh.”
 Carbilius studies those hanging with bones hammered into their palms.
 “If the Lion is here, then he’s close enough to strike,”

-“He’s been in these parts for weeks and has yet to find us,” Aedan speaks what he knows from stalking the Roman from his treetops.
+“He’s been in these parts for weeks and has yet to find us,” says Aedan, whose knowledge comes from stalking the treetops.

-“Mandubracius supplies Rome with grain and soldiers,” says Segobax, drawing Aedan from his memories.
+“Mandubracius supplies Rome with grain and soldiers,” he says, circling the other chieftain.
 “Why should we commit our warriors to this brand of suicide?”

 “Ostin summoned us,” Carbilius reminds.

-“Ostin’s dead,” Segobax kicks the robe pile.
-“Cassibelanus wishes to cull our warriors in defeating the wolves because once they’re gone, we’ll not have enough men to defend ourselves from him,”
+“Ostin’s dead,” Segobax kicks the robe pile, then whispers, “Cassibelanus wishes to cull our warriors in this fight, for when Rome departs, we’ll not have enough men to stop him from taking what’s ours,”

-“Mind your tongue,” Carbilius glances at their escorts.
-“These men are loyal to him.
+“Mind your tongue,” Carbilius whispers back, glancing at their escorts.
+“These men are loyal to him.”

 “And what do they want?”
 Segobax asks.

-“Assurances,” he tells them.
-“He wants assurances that when he returns to the continent, we’ll stay out of whatever uprisings occur there.”
+“Assurances,” he says.
+“Assurances that when he returns to the continent, we’ll stay out of whatever uprisings occur there.”

-“I’ll swear my inaction today,” Segobax says.
-“I don’t give a shit what happens across that damned water.”
+“I’ll swear my inaction today,” Segobax declares.
+“I don’t give a damn what happens across that damned water.”

 Carbilius steps to Aedan.
 “How do you know this?”